Disability care training

 h&h offer these courses through classroom, distance (home-based with access to one-on-one trainer support at the college), traineeship (work-based training) and Online (digital learning).
 You have up to 12 months to complete this course (traineeship timeframes vary, see our staff).

-Our Certificate III in Individual Support (Disability Specialisation) is composed of seven (7) core units and six (6) elective units.
-The units will provide you with the foundations to understand the requirements of disability care and a persons individual needs.
+Our Certificate III in Individual Support (Disability Specialisation) is composed of nine (9) core units and six (6) elective units.
+The units will provide you with the foundations to understand the requirements of disability care and a person’s individual needs.

-h&h arranges the work placements for students currently studying Disability Care courses at Certificate III or IV level.
+h&h assists in finding work placements for students currently studying Disability Care courses at Certificate III or IV level.
 We have long standing relationships with many Disability organisations in Sydney which makes our students job ready and in high demand for employment.
-These facilities are in areas close to public transport and many have access to onsite parking.
+These facilities are in areas close to public transport, and many have access to onsite parking.

-Placements are generally full-time (120 hours in total) and are completed on weekdays, which not only allows students an opportunity to develop their learnt skills but an experience that could lead to gaining employment.
+CHC33021 has placement requirements of 120 hours in total, these hours are completed on weekdays, which not only allows students an opportunity to develop their learnt skills but an experience that could lead to gaining employment.
+If you’re currently working in the industry, please speak with your Trainer/Assessor regarding your placement options.

 National Police Check/ NDIS Check